diffplug/blowdryer/README.md

   - hard to debug
   - hard to experiment and innovate

-Blowdryer lets you centralize your build scripts and config files into a single repository, with an easy workflow for pulling those resources into various projects that use them, improving them in-place, then cycling those improvements back across the other projects.
+Blowdryer lets you centralize your build scripts, config files, and properties into a single repository, with an easy workflow for pulling those resources into various projects that use them, improving them in-place, then cycling those improvements back across the other projects.

 ## How to use it